expenture/Expense/README.md

 #### Synchronizer Management

-Synchronizers are the bots that collect real-world transaction records and writes transactions for users.
+Synchronizers ("Syncers") does the auto expense logging.
+They are the bots that collect real-world transaction records _(such as credit card bills, banking websites, receipt emails, etc.)_ and write down transactions automatically.

+Synchronizers are service-oriented.
+A certain synchronizer type maintains transaction records coming from a specific bank, store, or other service.
+Some synchronizer manages accounts _(such as credit card bill syncer or bank log syncer)_, while some doesn't _(such as receipt email syncer)_.

 > Note: To make email-receiving syncers to work, you'll need to configure inbound email receiving.
 See the [Inbound Email Receiving for Syncers](#inbound-email-receiving-for-syncers) section for further info.

-##### Get List of Available Syncers
+##### Get List of Available Syncer Types

 ```http
 GET /synchronizers